electron/electron/docs/api/net.md

 Emitted as the last event in the HTTP request-response transaction.
 The close event indicates that no more events will be emitted on either the `request` or `response` objects.

+### Instance Properties

+#### `request.chunkedEncoding`

+A Boolean specifying whether the request will use HTTP chunked transfer encoding or not.
+Defaults to false.
+The property is readable and writable, however it can be set only before the first write operation as the HTTP headers are not yet put on the wire.
+Trying to set the `chunkedEncoding` property after a write will throw an error.

+Using chunked encoding is strongly recommended if you need to send a large request body as data will be streamed as small chunks instead of being internally buffered in Electron memory.

 ### Instance Methods

 #### `request.setHeader(name, value)`